Where the Day Takes You: Reception

 The film received generally positive reviews but was a box-office disappointment, earning $190,961 at 93 theaters during its opening weekend.
 Roger Ebert of the Chicago Sun-Times wrote in his 1992 review: "The movie is effective, well-acted and convincing. [..]
 Mulroney carries the movie. [..]
 Many of the other characters are sharply drawn, including Greg, played by Astin. [..]
 Getty is very effective in a scene where he tries to be a male prostitute but hates himself for it.
 And Boyle is good in the somewhat stereotyped role of the pretty newcomer to the group. [..]
 It is not a poetic or pseudo-romantic view of runaway life (which seems like a hell interrupted by occasional laughs), but on the other hand it isn't hysterical, either. [..]
 The story is convincing up until the end, which feels manufactured for movie purposes."

 Home media

-In 2003, the film was released in a full-frame edition DVD by Columbia TriStar Home Video.
+In 2003, the film was released in a full-frame edition DVD by Columbia TriStar Home Video, with this release reaching Australia in 2005.
 In October 2009, Anchor Bay released a widescreen edition DVD.
 In 2019, Sony released a widescreen Blu-ray release.